 The university has developed CI 2025, a vision plan ("Vision Plan") to double student enrollment from 5,000 to 10,000 Full-Time Equivalents (FTES).
-The Vision Plan establishes guiding principles and objectives while outlining the physical improvements required on its approximate 1,200-acre campus (305 acres developable) during the next 10 years to achieve this enrollment goal.
+The Plan establishes guiding principles and objectives while outlining the physical improvements required on its approximate 1,200-acre campus (305 acres developable) during the next 10 years to achieve this enrollment goal.
 A key component of this vision is to support the development in a manner that uses sustainable design to provide buildings and grounds that cultivate a superior quality education, while, at the same time, enhancing a multi-cultural and stimulating educational environment with an international perspective.
-The development will strive to respect and reinforce Cl's Four Pillars:
+The development will strive to respect and reinforce CI's Four Pillars:

-- International-an internationalized curriculum, a diverse campus community, and studying abroad opportunities - Integrative-Cl's signature interdisciplinary approach - Multicultural-a campus that reflects the real world; a curriculum that prepares students for it - Community engagement-valuable experience students need and a chance to make the world better
+- International-an globally-focused curriculum, a diverse campus community, and studying abroad opportunities - Integrative-Cl's signature interdisciplinary approach - Multicultural-a campus that reflects the real world; a curriculum that prepares students for it - Community engagement-valuable experience students need and a chance to make the world better

 Academically, the university is very focused on providing a rich interdisciplinary learning environment and has set a diverse set of curriculum priorities such as science, engineering, technology, education, nursing, communication and the performing arts.
 A more detailed strategy for instructional focus and growth will be included in the university's Academic Plan that is currently being drafted.
 To support the enrollment growth, capital expansion is needed for student housing options, parking, an athletics facility and events center, a performing arts venue and additional inter-disciplinary academic/research space.
+State funding cuts and the transfer of responsibility for funding capital improvements to the CSU system have created new challenges for CI to finance the new facilities needed to support the next decade's targeted enrollment growth.
+The university has also experienced constraints in tuition funding - of the 15,000 applications received from students, only 1,800 new freshmen were admitted in the fall 2014 semester.